 If you cannot agree and your case goes to trial, the law requires the court to make a decision about parenting time arrangements based on what it believes is in the best interests of your child.
 We can help you present a strong case that spending time with you is in the child’s best interests in order to preserve your rights whenever possible.

-Call An Experienced Illinois Child Custody And Parenting Time Attorney For Help
+Call An Experienced Kane & DeKalb County Child Custody And Parenting Time Attorney For Help